Sunshine After the Rain: Berri version

-In 1994, English singer Berri recorded her version.
-It contains an interpolation of "I Feel Love" by Donna Summer.
+In 1994, English singer Berri recorded her version which interpolates only the chorus throughout.
+It also contains an interpolation of "I Feel Love" by Donna Summer.

-"Sunshine After the Rain" was released twice.
+"The Sunshine After the Rain" was released twice.
 During its first release, it was credited as "New Atlantic/U4EA featuring Berri" and reached number 26 on the UK Singles Chart in December 1994.
 A re-release in 1995 fared somewhat better, peaking at number four on the UK Singles Chart in September, this time credited solely as Berri.
 The re-release also became a hit in Australia, peaking at number 12 on the ARIA Singles Chart, and in Iceland and Ireland, reaching number 11 in both countries.

 Critical reception

-Larry Flick from Billboard viewed songs like "Sunshine After the Rain" as "such juicy European morsels", adding that it "[has] the infectious hooks and tidy production required for a successful crossover to top 40 waters."
-James Hamilton from British magazine Music Weeks RM Dance Update described it as a "plaintive anthemic galloping remake".
+Larry Flick from Billboard magazine complimented songs like "Sunshine After the Rain" as "such juicy European morsels", adding that it "[has] the infectious hooks and tidy production required for a successful crossover to top 40 waters."
+James Hamilton from Music Weeks RM Dance Update described it as a "smashbound fluttery galloping anthemic raver full of girl chorused infectious optimism".
+In 1995, he named it a "plaintive anthemic galloping remake".
+Grandmaster Mark from Smash Hits gave the song a score of four out of five, writing, "This is a high energy, N-Trance/Time Frequency-style groove spoilt only by weak vocals.
+A memorable dance-pop tune that deserves to be huge."